hughobrien/zfs-remote-mirror/README.md

 I've also removed the following modules, as I don't feel them necessary for this use case and as the RPi is so memory constrained, every byte helps.
 Some of these options are explained in more detail in the [Developer's Handbook](https://www.freebsd.org/doc/en/books/developers-handbook/kerneldebug-options.html).
 * INET6 -- Support for IPv6, you may want to leave this in.
-* SCTP -- Stream Control Transmission Protocol, like an optimised TCP not much use here.
+* SCTP -- Stream Control Transmission Protocol, like an optimised TCP, not much use here.
 * UFS_DIRHASH -- A speed/memory trade-off in the wrong direction for us.
 * QUOTA -- Quota supports not relevant as we're the only human user of this system.
 * NFSCL -- Network File System, no need for this at all.